maciej-ka/learning-notes/go.md

 ./main
 ```

 it creates new executable file `main`
 there is flag to say platform linux/mac...
 you can build for different architecture arm/intel...

-#### comment, variables
+### Variables
 ```go
 // This is comment